Help and Support

 - spiritual abuse - denying access to ceremonies, land or family, preventing religious observance, forcing victims to do things against their beliefs, denigration of cultural background, or using religious teachings or cultural tradition as a reason for violence.

 Sexual violence is any behaviour of a sexual nature which is unwanted or occurs without consent.
 It includes sexual harassment, sexual assault, childhood sexual abuse and rape.
 Sexual violence is an abuse of power which may involve the use of physical force, threat or coercion.

-The States and Territories have the primary responsibility for providing programs and services to support women, children affected by domestic violence and to men who want to change their violent behaviour.
-These include specialist domestic violence services, perpetrator programs, refuges, generalist services (eg health services, family relationships services), and police and the court system.
+States and Territories are primarily responsible for the delivery of frontline services, and for the administration of justice and child protection responses.
+These include specialist domestic violence services, perpetrator programs, emergency accommodation, generalist services (eg health services, family relationships services), and police and the court system.